Frank Yeend OAM (1923 - 2014)

 Following his years in air safety investigations, from 1975 to 1981 Frank Yeend was in charge of the Commonwealth's road safety program, firstly as Chairman of the Office of Road Safety, a Statutory body, and as Divisional Head in the Department of Transport.
 In 1981 he returned to air safety when he was appointed First Assistant Secretary, Flight Standards Division of the Department of Aviation.
 Frank Yeend retired February 1985.

-Meanwhile for some sixty years Frank has been involved in the sport of hockey, firstly as a junior player then progressing through a career embracing club and interstate player, coach, umpire and many administrative roles including State and Federal Presidents and then various international activities.
+Meanwhile for some sixty years Frank was involved in the sport of hockey, firstly as a junior player then progressing through a career embracing club and interstate player, coach, umpire and many administrative roles including State and Federal Presidents and then various international activities.
 His sixty years of activity and service to the sport were recognized by his appointment as a Member of the Order of Australia.
-Since retiring from the department Frank lives in Canberra with his wife Lorna.
+After retiring from the department Frank lived in Canberra with his wife Lorna.
+Frank Yeend passed away on 18 December 2014.

 Back to the main Departmental People Index